 In this Part —

-“book” includes a document, film, tape, recording, disc or other thing forming part of the contents of the library;
+book includes a document, film, tape, recording, disc or other thing forming part of the contents of the library;

-“committee” means the committee to which the Board has delegated authority to oversee the management of the library;
+committee means the committee to which the Board has delegated authority to oversee the management of the library;

-“librarian” means the person employed or appointed to manage the library, or anyone acting in that position, and in rules 67 and 68, includes any staff under the librarian’s supervision;
+librarian means the person employed or appointed to manage the library, or anyone acting in that position, and in rules 67 and 68, includes any staff under the librarian’s supervision;

-“library” means the Law Library at the Supreme Court and the branch of that library at the Central Law Courts.
+library means the Law Library at the Supreme Court and the branch of that library at the Central Law Courts.

 64. People entitled to use the library